gilesknap/mciwb/README.rst

    signs or activating switches/levers with Python actions.

 All instructions on how to set up a Minecraft Server and the Python developer environment are included.
-There will be a step by step tutorial to introduce Python Programming.
+There are step by step tutorials to introduce Python Programming and the features of Minecraft Interactive World Builder.

 See